Social Work

 Transfer of Credits

-A maximum of 25% of the credit hours required for the degree may be transferred from another CSWE accredited institution.
+A maximum of 25% of the credit hours required for the degree may be transferred from another CSWE-accredited institution.
 All transfer credits must have received at least a "B" letter grade and be approved by the program director.
 Credits must have been earned within five years preceding the date of admission.

 Note: A student who has completed the entire Generalist curriculum at another university within the last five years may be permitted to transfer all Generalist courses.
+For a student who has Generalist courses older than five years, they will be subject to the advanced standing policy note above.

 Graduate Social Work Program Expectations for Student Learning